 Finding a place to rent in Qatar

-The most popular way to identify a property to rent is through licensed agents.
+The most popular way to identify a property to rent in Qatar is through licensed agents.
 There are online sites (see below) which list various options, across budgets.
 Newspaper classifieds sections (both print and online) will also have helpful listings.
 These will have concerned agents’ contacts; you can set up a meeting with them after a phone call.
 Most agents also deal in a large body of properties; so even if the one you saw online doesn’t measure up to your expectations, you can always ask the agent to show you more places.